dominon12/GetPersData/README.md

 - Use the "Try to get geolocation", "Take a photo" and "Record an audio" options at your own risk, as this will request additional permissions from the victim, which may provoke suspicion.

 - Copy the link and send it to anyone.
-Keep in mind that the link has a limited number of uses (usually only one) and then becomes unavailable.
+Enjoy!